PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 The Transition Zone

 The magic happens at the FM 2004 bridge.
-North of here, you're in freshwater territory regulated by inland fishing rules.
+North of this line, you're in freshwater territory regulated by inland fishing rules.
 South of the bridge, it's saltwater all the way to the Gulf.
 This transition creates a unique ecosystem where freshwater and saltwater species overlap, especially during spring rains and fall migrations.

 I've caught largemouth bass and redfish on back-to-back casts near the 2004 bridge during spring freshets.
 It's the only place I know where you might need both a bass fishing setup and saltwater gear in the same trip.